 And remember that women you know have had an abortion, even if they have not (yet) told you.
-One in four women has had an abortion, including me.
+One in four women has had an abortion (the study presented date on cis women), including me.

 Mona Eltahawy is a feminist author, commentator and disruptor of patriarchy.
 Her first book Headscarves and Hymens: Why the Middle East Needs a Sexual Revolution (2015) targeted patriarchy in the Middle East and North Africa and her second The Seven Necessary Sins For Women and Girls (2019) took her disruption worldwide.
 It is now available in Ireland and the UK.
 Her commentary has appeared in media around the world and she makes video essays and writes a newsletter as FEMINIST GIANT.

 FEMINIST GIANT Newsletter will always be free because I want it to be accessible to all.
 If you choose a paid subscriptions - thank you!
 I appreciate your support.
 If you like this piece and you want to further support my writing, you can like/comment below, forward this article to others, get a paid subscription if you don’t already have one or send a gift subscription to someone else today.